aws-observability/aws-otel-test-framework/cdk_infra/README.md

 There are a number of environment variables that should be defined before deploying the clusters:

 * `CDK_CONFIG_PATH` - This is the path for which the cluster configuration file is located - default is `clusters.yml` in `lib/config/cluster-config` folder.
-* `REGION` - This is the region for which the clusters should be deployed - default is `us-west-2`.

 ### Cluster Configuration